bmonews2018/bmonews/en-US/supplier/register_setup_store.md

 ---
-name: Registration and setup Store
+name: Registration And Setup Store
 ---

-## Registration and setup Store
+## Registration And Setup Store

 ###  How does the Supplier setup the store?